Campaign Synopsis

 Protect the Fort Worth charter’s vision of community members serving their city rather than turning council seats into career political offices.

-Brewer is running a grassroots campaign focused on transparency, fiscal discipline, and restoring trust between Fort Worth residents and City Hall.
+Running a grassroots campaign built on transparency, fiscal discipline, and accountability, Brewer is focused on restoring trust between Fort Worth residents and City Hall while ensuring District 6 taxpayers receive responsible representation.